An official website of the United States government

 Monday through Friday 7 a.m. - 3:20 p.m.

 Doors close at 3:20 p.m. for required closing procedures by VCC personnel.
 Customers arriving after 3 p.m. will be seen on a case-by-case basis, with all customer tasks concluded by 3:20 p.m.
-Active duty military (in uniform) have priority.
+Active duty military (in uniform) and delivery drivers have priority.

 BASE ACCESS CONTROL